Amishmaqbool/nexlayerloveabledeployment/SETUP_COMPLETE.md

 ### 2. DeploymentStatus Component
 **File:** `src/components/DeploymentStatus.tsx`

-A React component that displays your NextLayer deployment URL directly in Lovable/Replit.
+A React component that displays your Nexlayer deployment URL directly in Lovable/Replit.
 This is the **"game changer"** feature that lets you see your production URL without leaving your development environment.

 ### 3. Helper Scripts
 **Files:**